-- The core Search module does not currently provide a way for a stemming module (such as Porter Stemmer) to know the language of content or search terms during searching or search indexing.
-So, if you have a multi-lingual site and enable the Porter Stemmer module, it will unfortunately try to apply its stemming algorithm to all the content on your site, regardless of language.
+- The core Search module in Drupal 7.x does not provide a way for a stemming module (such as Porter Stemmer) to know the language of content or search terms during searching or search indexing.
+So, if you have a multi-lingual Drupal 7 site and enable the Porter Stemmer module, it will unfortunately try to apply its stemming algorithm to all the content on your site, regardless of language.
 See this issue for details: .
 Drupal 8 does not have this problem.

 - The Porter stemming algorithm attempts to reduce words to their lingustic root words -- it does not do general substring matching.
 So, for instance, it should make "walk", "walking", "walked", and "walks" all match in searching, but it will not make "walking" a match for "king".

-- There is currently an issue with exerpts in Porter Stemmer (see: ).
+- In Drupal 7.x, there is an issue with excerpts in Porter Stemmer (see: ).
 For example, if a page contains the word "walking" and someone searches for "walk", that page will be included in the search results, but the search excerpt will not display the portion of text containing "walking" (it will probably just display the first paragraph of text on that page).
 This should not be a problem in Drupal 8.x.

-The Porter Stemmer module is co-maintained by jhodgdon and greggles.
+The Porter Stemmer module is currently co-maintained by jhodgdon and mark_fulmer.
 If you have questions or comments about this module, please communicate with the maintainers by posting an issue (see issues area in sidebar of this page).
 That way, others can benefit from the answers as well.

 - Reported installs: 2,389 sites currently report using this module.
 View usage statistics.

 - Downloads: 35,993

 - Automated tests: Enabled